 Prerequisite(s): third-year standing and one of PSCI 2002, PSCI 2003 or PSCI 2101.
-Lectures three hours a week.

 PSCI 3110 [0.5 credit] China in the Global South

 China's role in the Global South, analyzing its impact in Africa, the Middle East, Asia, and Latin America through theoretically nuanced and empirically informed comparative analyses as well as the role of local and global responses.